nordeim/Claude-MCP-Server/Custom MCP/docs/prompt_to_review.md

 awesome job in meticulous planning and review of the core files set! now, please do another round of thorough line-by-line review of the cores files in the `MCP_server_code_files.md` file shared earlier, double-check and validate the core files for correctness and accuracy in terms of syntax, coding and logic errors. please conduct another meticulous code review like a strict QA engineer to create code quality assessment report. next create a `Project Architecture Document` for the codebase to facilitate future extension of the tools collection.

+# Proposed Execution Plan

+1. Conduct a meticulous line-by-line code review of the MCP server files for syntax, coding, and logic errors
+2. Create a code quality assessment report from a strict QA perspective
+3. Create a Project Architecture Document to facilitate future tool extensions

+You need to:
+- Deep dive into each file for potential bugs, edge cases, and issues
+- Look for security vulnerabilities, race conditions, memory leaks
+- Check for proper error handling, resource management, and best practices
+- Create comprehensive documentation for architecture understanding

+Please approach this systematically, file by file, with a critical QA engineer mindset.

 ---
 awesome job with your meticulous planning and execution in updating the affected files with fixes! please keep up the good work! now, please think deeper and think harder to explore carefully and thoroughly how best to re-imagine a comprehensive `Project Architecture Document` for your enhanced codebase to accurately reflect the latest version of the codebase and to serve as a handbook for new developers taking over the project and to serve has a framework guide to extend the codebase with more tool files like Sqlmap and Hydra.
 Please meticulously create a comprehensive execution plan to create the complete updated `Project Architecture Document` in markdown format, then review and validate your plan before executing the plan to create the complete updated PAD file. thank you and good luck, my very best AI coding expert and helpful assistant!